 Business Insurance for Personal Trainers & Gyms - What You Need to Know

-The fitness industry in Australia continues to grow, with thousands of personal trainers, gym owners, group fitness instructors, and boutique studio operators working across the country.
-Whether you train clients one-on-one, run group classes, operate a commercial gym, or offer mobile personal training, the right insurance is essential to protect against the physical and financial risks inherent in the fitness industry.
+Australia's fitness industry continues to expand, with thousands of personal trainers, gym owners, group fitness instructors, and boutique studio operators delivering services across the country.
+Whether you train clients one-on-one in a park, run group boot camps, operate a commercial gym, or teach online, the right insurance is essential given the physical nature of exercise and the injury risks that come with it.

-All major Australian business insurance providers offer policies suited to fitness professionals and gym operators.
+All major Australian business insurers offer policies suited to fitness professionals and gym operators.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Common business structures: Sole traders (mobile personal trainers), partnerships, and limited liability companies (gym owners).
+• Common business structures: Sole traders (mobile personal trainers), partnerships, and Pty Ltd companies (gym owners).
 Many personal trainers operate as independent contractors within larger gym facilities

-• Facility requirements: Commercial gyms must comply with building codes, health and safety regulations, and equipment maintenance standards.
-Many landlords and venue owners require proof of public liability insurance before allowing fitness operators on their premises
+• Facility requirements: Commercial gyms must comply with building codes, WHS regulations, and equipment maintenance standards.
+Most landlords and venue operators require proof of $10M to $20M public liability before allowing fitness operators on their premises

 Cover Types for Fitness Businesses